1MGSY0/ntutc_shed_bot/README.md

 - Channel must be private, and bot must have admin permissions to post messages.
 - Ensure `requirements.txt` includes `python-telegram-bot`, `gspread`, `oauth2client`, and `quart`.
 - Quart is used to handle incoming webhook requests from Telegram via Google Cloud Run.
-- Gooogle sheet API is free for first 5000 instances

 ---